Manny Pacquiao’s Next Fight: Could Face Undefeated Up-And-Comer From Down Under

 Manny Pacquiao Vs. Amir Khan On April 9?
 Khan Announces Fight Finally On — ‘B******t,’ Bob Arum Says

 Pacquiao has fought 67 times since turning pro at age 16 in 1995.
-He has won 59 fights, 38 by knockout, against six losses and two draws.
+He has won 59, 38 by knockout, against six losses and two draws.

 He has fought in the 147-pound welterweight division since 2009, when he moved up to fight Puerto Rican great Miguel Cotto, winning Cotto’s World Boxing Organization belt with a 12th-round TKO.